lautarodragan/jolteon/BUGS.md

 Some known issues:
 - I still use `unwrap` in some places I'd prefer not to.
 This will panic if something unexpected happens.
 - Deadlocks.
 There may be some out there that I haven't caught.

+## Metadata: Track Number

+Jolteon tries to parse the track number as a number (which is a string), and discards non-number inputs.
+Some track contain things like `A1`, `A2` and then `B1` in the track number, as a way to distinguish disc numbers.
+There is no standard Disc Number media tag, either.

+## File Browser: Performance

+Jolteon currently reads an entire directory and parses most files in it!
+It loads CUE sheets, Jolt files and music metadata.
+This would be excellent UX if HDs had infinite speed and life, but is generally a bad idea in the real world.

+It's specially problematic when mixing mechanical drives (which is where you'll usually want to store high-quality media files) and large directories (which is what music lovers usually have).

+Even worse, in rare cases, some files cause the media tag reading code to take a long time.

+All of this freezes the UI completely while processing.

+The best UX may be:
+- Simply show the list of directory entries — just the file names
+- Parse them in a separate thread
+- Replace list elements, one by one, with their parsed counterparts, as they come in from the thread
+- Store the file metadata somewhere (a second media library, basically!), as a cache, including file.date_modified
+- Next time, if dir_entry.date_modified != cache_entry.date_modified { read from disc } otherwise just cache'd data

+It'd be nice to reuse most of the existing library code for the cache.
+It's practically the same thing.

+## List Component: Search Scroll Bug

+When using search, the view isn't scrolled to show the selected element after modifying the filter (meaning: pressing letter or number keys).
+It is correctly scrolled when navigating the search matches with the arrow keys.

+This happens in the Artist/Album Tree in the Library, too, but this component hasn't been replaced by the generic List component yet, and it lacks some features it has, so there's no sense in fixing it there.
+It just needs to be replaced by the generic list component, but the list component needs to be enhanced before that can happen, to support a "tree" view.